Sha Na Na: In pop culture

 Besides having many of their songs featured on TV series and movies, Sha Na Na—and especially their omission from the Rock and Roll Hall of Fame—is a recurring source of humor on the Comedy Bang!
 Bang! podcast.
-An occasional character in the show, Hot Dog, is often reprised by Andy Daly, who constantly talks about his failed auditions to be a member of Sha Na Na.
+Hot Dog, an occasional character on the show played by Andy Daly, frequently talks about his failed auditions to be a member of Sha Na Na.
 In episode 300, "Oh, Golly!
 You Devil", he announces that he has started his own band, Na Sha Sha, but in episode 400, "The War on Surfing", he says they have kicked him out.